umairmayo80/Introduction-to-programming-with-typeScript/ReadMe.md

-Absolutely!
-Let's break down the TypeScript learning roadmap into more detailed micro-level bullet points:
+TypeScript learning roadmap into more detailed with micro-level bullet points:

 1. **JavaScript Fundamentals:**
    - Variables and Scopes